Antique Clock Guy - America's Antique Brokerage

 Pocket Watches

 We love 'em, but don't know a thing about them, so we do not deal in pocket watches at all.
-But we can probably refer you to an honest dealer who can help you.

 We can help you by finding a buyer